 ENGL 1301 Composition I (3-0-3) Principles and techniques of written, expository, and persuasive composition; analysis of literary, expository, and persuasive texts; and critical thinking.
-Prerequisite: THEA/THEA alternative test scores or WRIT 0200.
+Prerequisite: WRIT 0200 or equivalent as determined by placement test.

 ENGL 1302 Composition II (3-0-3) Continuation of ENGL 1301.
 Principles and techniques of written, expository, and persuasive composition; analysis of literary, expository, and persuasive texts; and critical thinking.
 Prerequisite: ENGL 1301.